SonarSource/sonarlint-atom/README.md

 ![sonarlint on-the-fly](https://github.com/SonarSource/sonarlint-atom/raw/master/images/sonarlint-atom.gif)

-You can access the detailed rule description directly from your editor by using the provided action when code actions are enabled in your IDE.
+You can access the detailed rule description directly from your editor by using, depending on the UI tools you have, the provided code action or the link to the [rules website][rules].

 ## Rules